 VITAL® Online Calculator

 VITAL Online is the user-friendly, web-based VITAL Calculator.
 VITAL Online allows you to store the allergen status of ingredients and processing profiles for use in multiple recipes, record the assumptions in your VITAL risk assessment, and create an Action Level report using the interactive VITAL Action Level Grid.
-The Allergen Bureau encourages you to try VITAL Online for free.
-Please register an account using our free 1 month trial offer.
+The Allergen Bureau encourages you to seek VITAL Training and register an account to try VITAL Online.
+Note: reports generated from Non-subscribed accounts are examples only.

 This guide focuses on precautionary allergen labelling (PAL) statements.
 PAL statements are voluntary and not included in the Australia New Zealand Food Standards Code (the Code).